 Snap

-Snap got his name because of the fact that he loved to snap at everything in sight.
+Snap got his name because he loved to snap at everything in sight.
 Snap would play in the cool waters all day.
 He would swish his long tail back and forth.

 “Whew!” said the frog.
 “That was close.”